coding-to-music/coding-to-music.github.io/docs/source/WHO-The-different-types-of-COVID-19-vaccines.rst

 Typically, many vaccine candidates will be evaluated before any are found to be both safe and effective.
 For example, of all the vaccines that are studied in the lab and laboratory animals, roughly 7 out of every 100 will be considered good enough to move into clinical trials in humans.
 Of the vaccines that do make it to clinical trials, just one in five is successful.
 Having lots of different vaccines in development increases the chances that there will be one or more successful vaccines that will be shown to be safe and efficacious for the intended prioritized populations.

 .. figure:: assets/Vaccines/WHO/Vaccine-Types/vaccines-topics-four-images-working-01.jpg
-  :width: 80 %
+  :width: 100%
-  :alt: Vaccines Topics Four images working 01
+  :alt: Vaccines Topics image 01 DNA RNA
   :align: center

-  Vaccines Topics Four images working 01

-  Legend Vaccines Topics Four images working 01
+  Vaccines Topics image 01 DNA RNA

 The different types of vaccines
 There are three main approaches to designing a vaccine.
 Their differences lie in whether they use a whole virus or bacterium; just the parts of the germ that triggers the immune system; or just the genetic material that provides the instructions for making specific proteins and not the whole virus.

 .. figure:: assets/Vaccines/WHO/Vaccine-Types/vaccines-topics-four-images-working-02.jpg
-  :width: 80 %
+  :width: 100%
-  :alt: Vaccines Topics Four images working 02
+  :alt: Vaccines Topics image 02 DNA RNA
   :align: center

-  Vaccines Topics Four images working 02

-  Legend Vaccines Topics Four images working 02
+  Vaccines Topics image 02 DNA RNA

 The whole-microbe approach